FiatAccompli/Civ6Mods/SettingsManager/README.md

 declared within a single file the order in the configuration UI will be the same as the order the settings are declared in the file.
 For multiple files that use the same `categoryName` the ordering of settings from these files is random (all the settings from each file will appear together and in the order stated previously).

+### Events

+* `LuaEvents.ModSettingsManager_SettingValueChange(categoryName, settingName, value)` -
+  Called when the setting value has been changed by the ui or programmatically.
+Allows setting objects to update their publicly exposed `Value` to the new value.
+You probably don't need to interact with this.
+* `LuaEvents.ModSettingsManager_SettingValueChanged(categoryName, settingName, value, oldValue)` -
+  Called *after* settings have had values updated via the ModSettingsManager_SettingValueChange event.
+  This is generally the only event you need to interact with.
+The convenience helper `AddChangedHandler` is the preferred way to interact with this event.
+* `LuaEvents.ModSettingsManager_UIReadyForRegistration()` - Called by the popup ui to trigger registration of settings.
+  You probably don't need to interact with this.
+Settings automatically handle this event.
+* `LuaEvents.ModSettingsManager_RegisterSetting(setting)` - Called by settings to register themselves with the ui.
+  You probably don't need to interact with this.
+Settings automatically handle this event.
+* `LuaEvents.ModSettingsManager_RegisterPageHeader(categoryName, title, description, texture)` - Called to register
+  a page header with the ui.
+The convenience function `ModSettings.PageHeader` is the preferred way to interact with this event.

 ### Examples
 See [SettingsManagerExample](../SettingsManagerExample) for a very simple mod that declares settings